anandu06dev/ng4StarterKit/README.md

 }
 ```

-A state management service unifies multiple DDD layers for the sake of simplicity.
+A state management service unifies multiple DDD abstractions for the sake of simplicity.
 The state management logic may
 comprise data access, use cases or mapper logic.
 The state management service is similar to the DDD repository pattern.

+**» Keep the state in sync**<br/>

+Angular's change detection provides notification of any changes to state values by `getter` accessor methods, if the values are bound in the template.
+This way, we keep the state in sync.
+Observables, Subjects or BehaviourSubjects can help to simplify asynchronous data-handling.
+When sharing data that should always be in sync, reactive extensions are good solutions to this situation.

 ## Notification Service